ATHA, RKT & REKR Class Action Deadline Reminders: Bronstein, Gewirtz & Grossman LLC

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / August 16, 2021 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
+NEW YORK, Aug.
+20, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
 You can review a copy of the Complaints by visiting the links below or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
 If you suffered a loss, you can request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.
 A lead plaintiff acts on behalf of all other class members in directing the litigation.
 The lead plaintiff can select a law firm of its choice.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.

 Deadline: August 24, 2021